ijkuS/IP-tracker-v1/README.md

 ## Overview
 A simple map application for searching by IP address using APIs.
 I found a challenge called the ‘IP Tracker App’ on Frontend Mentor.
 To obtain the IP address locations, I will be using the IP Geolocation API by IPify, and to generate the map, will use LeafletJS.

+Since API key should not be opened, I made it a separate file as config.js which is not included this GitHub folder.
+Please see my screenshot and you can put your own API key in my index.js code instead below.
+	"const GEO_IPIFY_API_KEY = config.GEO_IPIFY_API_KEY;"

 ### The challenge
 Users should be able to: